Tinker (band): History

-Formation, local reputation, and break-up (1993-1994)
+Formation, local reputation, and post Auf der Maur's departure (1993-1996)

 While Auf der Maur was majoring in photography at Concordia University, she worked as a DJ at a bar on Montréal's Boulevard Saint-Laurent.
 The bar was a spot for many local musicians, and after the bar closed at night, musicians would often go to a rehearsal space and jam.
 During this time, Melissa met guitarist Steve Durand, a fellow student at Concordia.
 Melissa, Steve, and drummer Jordon Zadorozny formed Tinker in 1993.

 As the band were gaining reputation in the local music scene, The Smashing Pumpkins returned to Montréal in 1993 for one date.
 The band initially planned on having an American band open for their shows, but Auf der Maur decided to ask frontman Billy Corgan whether Tinker could open for them in one of her letters.
 Corgan agreed and Tinker performed their largest show, to an audience of 2500, at Metropolis on November 30, 1993.
-The band released two singles, "Real a Lie" and "Green Machine" during their career.
+The band released two singles, "Real a Lie" and "Green Machine" with the band's original lineup.

+After Melissa's departure the band shuffled their line up adding Eric Digras on Bass and Patrick Conan on Drums.
+They went on to release an EP called Receiver in 1995 which featured the song Skin Receiver that would later be reworked and appear on Melissa Auf der Maur's debut album Auf der Maur.
+In 1996 Tinker released their final album Soft Shell Friend.